SAP-samples/btp-cf-multitenant-extension/set-up/hana/README.md

-# Create a SAP HANA Cloud Service Instance
+# Create a SAP HANA Cloud Instance

 For this mission we will SAP HANA Cloud as our persistance layer.
 Use the following steps to create a SAP HANA Cloud instance on SAP BTP: